-Despite Egypt's demonstrated Eurobond experience, the country has the 5th highest yield-to-maturity (YTM) of 18.52%.
-This however, pales in comparison to Ghana, Ethiopia, and Tunisia's 80.84%, 47.41% and 36.80% YTMs- the three highest on the continent.
-In terms of coupon rates, Cameroon's 2.75% is the lowest in Africa, while Angola and Cameroon stand-out, both with 9.50%, the highest rates among Africa's 19 Eurobond holders.
+Despite Egypt's demonstrated Eurobond experience, the country has the 12th highest yield-tomaturity (YTM) of 11.21%.
+This however, pales in comparison to Ethiopia and Tunisia's 47.41% and 36.80% YTMs- the two highest on the continent.
+In terms of coupon rates, Morocco's 2.75% is the lowest in Africa, while Ethiopia again stands-out with 6.63%, the highest rate among Africa's 19 Eurobond holders.